 In cases where a suspected violation of the Code of Academic Integrity occurs, a consultation meeting with the faculty member and the principal will take place.
 Decisions regarding disciplinary measures will be made after the meeting with the principal, the teacher, and the student.
-Possible consequences for Code of Academic Integrity violations may include detention, Friday Detention, in-school detention, or suspension.
+Possible consequences for Code of Academic Integrity violations may include lunch detention, after school detention, in-school suspension, or suspension.

-When it has been judged that plagiarism has occurred, the offending student may be subject to the following consequences:

-- In the case of a first offense, a Friday detention may be assigned. - 2.
+When it has been judged that plagiarism has occurred, the offending student, in the case of a first offense, may be assigned to a after school detention.
 A second offense of plagiarism may result in suspension.
 Students involved with plagiarism will also be expected to properly complete the plagiarized class work.

 Failure to complete this work will result in course failure for the quarter.
-Even though the assigned work will be completed, the assignment grade will be a failing grade. - Repeated violations could result in lengthened periods of suspension.
+Even though the assigned work will be completed, the assignment grade will be a failing grade.
+Repeated violations could result in lengthened periods of suspension.